christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 I will also give 2 other precious advices :

-- coordinates have to be written for the **original-sized image** (not a resized image), because sometimes, you will have to extract parts of the image and read some data in them, and full size image will give a better recognition quality than resized images.
+- coordinates have to be written for the **original-sized image** (not a resized image), because sometimes, you will have to extract parts of the image and read some data in them, and full size images will give a better recognition quality than resized images.

 - save the CSV file either in the image directory, or next to your image directory so that image path can be **relative paths**, because absolute paths will not work on different computers.
-The latter solution, **next to the image directory**, is better to include in the same CSV file two different image folders, very common in computer vision, such as "birds images" and "animals images" in the following example :
+The latter solution, **next to the image directory**, is better because you can include in the same CSV file two different image folders, for very common multi-class training, such as "birds images" and "animals images" in the following example :

       iMacdeCstopher2:MyData christopher$ tree
       .
       ├── my_animals_images.csv
       ├── my_birds_images.csv
       ├── my_birds_images
       │   ├── p1.jpg
       │   ├── p10.jpg
       │   ├── p11.jpg
       │   ├── p12.jpg
       │   ├── p13.jpg
       │   ├── p14.jpg
       │   └── p15.jpg
       ├── my_cats_images.csv
       ├── my_cats_images
       │   ├── p1.jpg